CODECWAR/awesome-video/docs/index.md

 * [A Docker container with the video streaming tools you need](https://medium.com/@eyevinntechnology/a-docker-container-with-the-video-streaming-tools-you-need-b8319e98f36a)  - As a video streaming technician there are a number of tools that you find yourself using on a daily basis.
 Wouldn’t it be handy if all…
 * [AKSHAYUBHAT/DeepVideoAnalytics](https://github.com/AKSHAYUBHAT/DeepVideoAnalytics)  - A distributed visual search and visual data analytics platform. - AKSHAYUBHAT/DeepVideoAnalytics
+* * [CodecWar](https://codecwar.com)  - CodecWar is a platform for video codecs quality assessment which helps to get insights about codec performance.
 * [Comcast/eel](https://github.com/Comcast/eel)  - A simple proxy service to forward JSON events and transform or filter them along the way. - Comcast/eel
 * [Comcast/gots](https://github.com/Comcast/gots)  - MPEG Transport Stream handling in Go.
 * [Comcast/mamba](https://github.com/Comcast/mamba)  - Mamba is a Swift iOS, tvOS and macOS framework to parse, validate and write HTTP Live Streaming (HLS) data. - Comcast/mamba